 Blood tests are done.
 They typically include measuring blood levels of thyroid hormones to check for thyroid disorders and levels of vitamin B12 to check for a deficiency.

-If doctors suspect that the cause of dementia is an infection (such as neurosyphilis), an autoimmune disorder, or prion disease, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done.
+If doctors suspect that the cause of dementia is an infection that affects the brain (such as neurosyphilis), an autoimmune disorder, or prion disease, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is done.

-Computed tomography (CT) or magnetic resonance imaging (MRI) is done during the initial evaluation of dementia.
+Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
+In modern scanners, the x-ray detector usually... read more (CT) or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
+MRI does not use x-rays and is usually very safe... read more (MRI) is done during the initial evaluation of dementia.
 These imaging tests can identify abnormalities that can cause dementia (such as a brain tumor Overview of Brain Tumors A brain tumor can be a noncancerous (benign) or cancerous (malignant) growth in the brain.
 It may originate in the brain or have spread (metastasized) to the brain from another part of the body... read more , normal-pressure hydrocephalus Normal–Pressure Hydrocephalus Normal-pressure hydrocephalus consists of difficulty walking, urinary incontinence, and dementia due to an increase in the fluid that normally surrounds the brain.
 Usually, the main symptoms... read more , a subdural hematoma Subdural Hematomas Intracranial hematomas are accumulations of blood inside the skull, either within the brain or between the brain and the skull.
-Intracranial hematomas form when a head injury causes blood to... read more , and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more ).
+Intracranial hematomas form when a head injury causes blood to... read more , and stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more ).

 However, sometimes the cause of the dementia can be confirmed definitively only when a sample of brain tissue is removed and examined under a microscope.
 This procedure is sometimes done after death during an autopsy.